 Yellow biotechnology (or biotechnology with insects as people know it) is analogous to the red (animals) and green (plants) biotechnology.
-Making it simple, Yellow biotechnology is the use of bio-engineering to make food better.
-Making the enormous repository of all the natural substances available to the bio-economy is yellow biotechnology which is also called ‘Insect Biotechnology’.
+Yellow biotechnology is the use of bio-engineering to make food better.
+Making the enormous repository of all the natural substances available to the bio-economy is yellow biotechnology, which is also called ‘Insect Biotechnology’.
 It’s a modern agriculture branch related to food production where active genes in insects are used for application in agriculture and medicine.

-On the other hand, it’s obvious that the meat industry has a pervasive, effect on global environments.
+On the other hand, the meat industry has a pervasive effect on global environments.
 Deforestation, heavy feed, and clean water usage are necessary to raise the livestock, while pesticides, antibiotics, and animal waste, directly pollute the environment.
 From the resource diversion to create farms and their subsequent byproducts- the meat industry is responsible for 24% of greenhouse gas emissions alone.

 These Are What Yellow Biotechnology Includes

 - Minimizing environmental exploitation from meat production